Political Activities and Guidelines

 - Placing notices in or on parked cars in campus parking lots is prohibited.

 Non-registered student organizations or individuals are not permitted to post notices on campus.
-Registered student organizations may post according to the K-State Publicity Regulations (available in the Office of Student Activities and Services).
+Registered student organizations may post according to the K-State Publicity Regulations (available in the Center for Student Involvment).

 Registered student and campus organizations such as the College Republican Clubs or the Young Democrats may use their membership listservs to notify members of meetings, speeches, or rallies.
 Faculty members may use electronic systems for course-related discussions of political topics.
 Individuals may use email to exchange ideas and opinions, including those dealing with political issues.
 The latter is generally considered an incidental use of the e-mail system.
 However, University information technology resources, including e-mail, may not be used to support partisan political candidates or party fundraising.
 This statement is consistent with Kansas law and Board of Regents policy on political activity.